samuelpowell/LibTOAST.jl/README.md

-# TOAST.jl
+# libTOAST.jl

-TOAST.jl is a low-level interface to the [TOAST++](https://github.com/toastpp/toastpp) library.
-Whilst TOAST++ is designed as an end-to-end solution for forward modelling and image reconstruction in Diffuse Optical Tomography (DOT), the TOAST.jl interface provides an (opinionated) interface to a subset of its underlying finite-element, raster mapping, and regularisation functionality.
+libTOAST.jl is a low-level interface to the [TOAST++](https://github.com/toastpp/toastpp) library.
+Whilst TOAST++ is designed as an end-to-end solution for forward modelling and image reconstruction in Diffuse Optical Tomography (DOT), the libTOAST.jl interface provides an (opinionated) interface to a subset of its underlying finite-element, raster mapping, and regularisation functionality.
 DOT specific functionality is implemented in a separate Julia package.

-TOAST.jl allows one to easily:
+libTOAST.jl allows one to easily:

 1. solve certain types of second order partial differential equations in two- and three-dimensions using the (Galerkin) Finite Element Method;
 2. map functions between unstructured meshes and alternative bases (e.g. pixels, voxels) defined in a uniform rasterisation;